Lastaapps/menza-cli/README.md

 - `./menza.py dish str`

 ## Config file
-You can config some basic app behavior using `menza.conf` file in the working directory.
+You can config some basic app behavior using `menza.conf` file in the `~/.config` directory.
 The file is not required to exist.
 File format is as follow:

 ```conf